Showing posts with label Ontbijtkoek (Dutch Spice Bread). Show all posts

 Pinch of salt

 Mix everything together into a smooth batter.
-Heat the oven to 300F, grease a 9 x 5 inch rectangular cake pan and pour the batter in.
+Heat the oven to 325F/160C, grease a 9 x 5 inch (23 x 13 cm) rectangular cake pan, pour the batter in, and bake on the middle rack.
 Check after 45 - 50 minutes to see if the cake is done - a toothpick in the middle should come out clean.
 If not, bake for another 5 to 10 minutes, or until done.

 Cool on a rack, then wrap and store in plastic wrap for that extra sticky outside crust.
 Eat sliced with a lick of good butter.